-Canada-headed waste-to-biofuels and chemicals producer, Enerkem Inc., has announced that it's Edmonton, Alberta waste-to-biofuel facility has received registration approval from the United States Environmental Protection Agency (EPA) to sell its ethanol under the US Renewable Fuel Standard (RFS).
-It is the first ever EPA approved municipal solid waste (MSW) to cellulosic ethanol production plant and allows Enerkem to sell into the US biofuels market.
+Canada-headed waste-to-biofuels and chemicals producer, Enerkem Inc., has announced that its Edmonton, Alberta waste-to-biofuel facility has received registration approval from the United States Environmental Protection Agency (EPA) to sell its ethanol under the US Renewable Fuel Standard (RFS).
+It is the first-ever EPA-approved municipal solid waste (MSW) to cellulosic ethanol production plant and allows Enerkem to sell into the US biofuels market.

 According to a statement, Enerkem’s state-of-the-art advanced biofuels facility has successfully completed all the necessary steps required by the EPA and is the first ever municipal waste-to-cellulosic ethanol plant to receive approval to sell in the United States (US).
 Under the 2007 Energy Independence and Security Act, 16 billion (US) gallons (≈ 60.57 billion litres) of cellulosic biofuels are to be blended in the conventional transportation fuel pool by 2022.

 With this EPA approval, we are now able to sell one of the lowest-carbon transportation fuels into the world’s largest biofuels market.
 This provides further validation of Enerkem’s leading position in the global race to decarbonizing the transportation fuel sector, which is a major source of greenhouse gas emissions, said Vincent Chornet, President and Chief Executive Officer of Enerkem.